27 Apr Student Right to Know of Athletic Graduation Rates: 2022 Definitive Guide

 Uh oh. . .
 What Do We Do If We’re Not in Compliance?

-If your institution has missed the deadline for 2021, it’s important to get into compliance quickly.
+If your institution misses the deadline for 2022, it’s important to get into compliance quickly.
 Here is a sample of what the report should look like.
 A quick Google will show you that the presentation of the data can vary a little.
 But most follow a very similar format.
 The easiest way to comply with the posting requirement is to share the information via a link or text on your website.

 If your institution has missed the deadline, you’re probably feeling unsure about where to start.
 Or maybe you’re feeling like your institution would benefit from a friendly review and critique of your IPEDS submissions.
 If so, the IEHE offers a specific service to help institutions do the reporting in accordance with federal regulations.
 Our team’s IPEDS expertise, combined with our core values of improving efficiency and enhancing effectiveness, can help your institution find ways to improve the process and your reporting accuracy.
 Contact us to learn more.